Ailsa Land: Awards and honours

 Land was awarded the Harold Larnder prize by the Canadian Operational Research Society in 1994 for achieving international distinction in operational research.

 A student award at the London School of Economics, the Ailsa Land Prize, is given annually in her honour.

 Land was posthumously awarded the EURO Gold Medal, the highest distinction within OR in Europe, at the EURO Conference in 2021.
+She was inducted into the Hall of Fame of the International Federation of Operational Research Societies in 2023.

 Personal life

 She met her future husband Frank Land, in her graduating class.
 He had come to Britain with his parents and twin brother in 1939 as refugees from Nazi Germany and was one of the computing pioneers who developed the Leo computer for J Lyons & Co, and later is a professor at LSE.
 They married in 1953 and had three children, Frances, Richard and Margi during her PhD studies.

-Following her retirement from teaching and administration in 1987, Land continued to work on research projects, stating ‘Now I’m retired I can do some research!”, until she and her husband moved to Devon in 2000, where she became as clerk to the parish meeting in Harford, near Ivybridge, between trips abroad, moving to Totnes in 2015.
+Following her retirement from teaching and administration in 1987, Land continued to work on research projects, stating ‘Now I'm retired I can do some research!”, until she and her husband moved to Devon in 2000, where she became a clerk to the parish meeting in Harford, near Ivybridge, between trips abroad, moving to Totnes in 2015.

 Ailsa Land died on 16 May 2021 at the age of 93.